 Sustained high CPU utilization is usually experienced in conjunction with other symptoms such as slower response times under load, servers becoming unresponsive and appear to be out of memory or in hang state, a decrease in overall server performance, etc.

-You can run the Support Extract tool to make it easier to capture the data listed below as detailed in supportextract — extract support data (DS 6 and later) or How do I use the Support Extract tool in DS (All versions) to capture troubleshooting data?
+You can run the Support Extract tool to make it easier to capture the data listed below as detailed in supportextract — extract support data (DS 6 and later) or How do I use the Support Extract tool in DS 6.5.x and 7.x to capture troubleshooting data?

 There are a number of different types of data you should collect to troubleshoot high CPU utilization.
 If you are seeing high CPU, you should collect the following data and submit it when raising the ticket to help us troubleshoot your issue more quickly.